 Security (BK)

 GasUP will have user accounts which will be verified by username, password and an email.
-These accounts will be encrypted on our end.
-Other login methods will be verified through third party providers, such as Google, Facebook, Twitter, etc. All saved addresses, searched locations, and MPG information are stored on the users devices and therefore don’t require any additional security.
+These accounts will be encrypted on the app server.
+Other login methods will be verified through third party providers, such as Google, Facebook, Twitter, etc. All saved addresses, searched locations, and MPG information are stored on the user’s devices and therefore don’t require any additional security.

 Processes (SD)